-Design firms approach everything as a visual exercise.
+In some cases, there is no difference.
+Many branding firms are just glorified graphic design shops that approach everything as a design exercise.
 Every problem has a visual solution.
 It’s very art oriented.

-Branding firms approach things from a broader, business-oriented perspective.
+Strategic branding firms like mine approach things from a broader, business-oriented perspective.
 It’s more holistic.
 We do design, but we also work further upstream, on the foundational strategic work that informs the design.
 At my firm it’s strategy first, then copy and design.

 Our job is to help you convey, communicate and build trust with your audience.
 Because trust is the root of all brand growth.
 To do that, you need words and well-written content as much as you need stunning visuals.